-As Seamus has shown us, there are many food products that reduce inflammation.
+As Seamus has shown us, his arthritis remedies include many food products that reduce inflammation like berries, broccoli, and turmeric.
 His journey in life after being diagnosed with RA lead to the creation of his book, Hero Food, which focuses on the healing power of foods.
 These are easily included in your diet and can make for very tasty dishes that also serve to help heal the body.

 Arthritis affects the young and the old and there are many different types.
 This is only one type that we are discussing here.
 This disease did not hold Chef Seamus back.
 He turned his journey into a positive experience that helped him personally as well as professionally.
-In fact, Chef Seamus is our Celebrity Honoree at the 2014 NYC Arthritis Walk.
 Even with the work requirements in the kitchen, he is still able to spend time helping others with this condition.
 Participating in group events with a mutual cause is a wonderful way to celebrate people who have been diagnosed with a condition, but continue to live life to its fullest and keep themselves healthy and happy.